Commission on Ministry

 What is the Commission on Ministry?

 The Commission on Ministry assists the Bishop in determining present and future needs for ministry in the Diocese and in overseeing the work of all diocesan ministry-related committees.
-It consists of the chairpersons of all the Committees that fall under its purview plus a few at large members.
-Members are appointed by the Bishop and affirmed by the Annual Council of the Diocese.
-The Commission meets for three or four half day meetings a year, plus an overnight retreat each year.
+It consists of the chairpersons of all the Committees that fall under its purview, plus a few at large members.
+Members are appointed by the Bishop and affirmed by the Annual Convention of the Diocese.
+The Commission meets for three or four times each year, plus an overnight retreat.
 Between meetings, members of the Commission oversee the committee work assigned to them.

 Canonical Precedent for the Commission on Ministry